sholevs66/Deep-Soli---Hand-Gesture-recognition/README.md

 ## Data loading and preprocessing
 Data and train/validation split configuration were taken from paper's author github: https://github.com/simonwsw/deep-soli After downloading the data, extract it (as defualt) to **\dsp** folder.
-A preprocessing script **'data_pp_tools.load_data()'** loads and parse the data.
+The preprocessing script **'data_pp_tools.load_data()'** loads and parse the data.
 The data is splite roughly 50/50 to train/validation by the same configuration file from the original authors.
 Each data point is a sequence of variable length of 1024 dimensional vector which are reshaped to a [32,32] 2d Doppler map [range, velocity].
 ![Alt text](2d_sample.png?raw=true "Title")

 The preprocessing script truncates the data points to equal length of 40 (as the authors mention in their paper).
 33 & 23 sequences are droped from the training & validation sets respectivly as they have less than 40 samples.